How to Contribute Source Code and Documentation

-Pylons Project subprojects follow a coding style, with minimum standards: http://docs.pylonsproject.org/en/latest/community/conduct.html.
-All substantive code contributions to the Pylons Project must be tested; see http://docs.pylonsproject.org/en/latest/community/testing.html.
+Pylons Project projects follow a coding style with minimum standards.
+All substantive code contributions to the Pylons Project must be tested.
+See Unit Testing Guidelines.
+Documentation contributions should follow the Pylons Project Documentation Style Guide.

 - An assignment of half-ownership of submitted code or documentation for substantive contributions to its official projects.
-We require the assignment because we're interested in, eventually, giving the copyright to the code to a foundation.
+We require the assignment because we are interested in, eventually, giving the copyright of the code to a foundation.
 Obtaining half-ownership of the code makes it possible for us to do this credibly without chasing people for permission to do so when that time comes.

 - Assurance that the contributor will not check in incompatibly-licensed code.

-- Assurance that the contributor will not allow his submission credentials to be used by a third party who may not agree to the constraints of a contribution agreement.
+- Assurance that the contributor will not allow their submission credentials to be used by a third party who may not agree to the constraints of a contribution agreement.

 - Assurance that the submitted code does not infringe upon or violate the rights of a third party.

-- Assurance that the contributor understands any licensing exceptions local to the repository he is contributing to.
+- Assurance that the contributor understands any licensing exceptions local to the repository they are contributing to.

-"Signing" a contribution agreement is simple: just add your name and a date to the bottom of a "CONTRIBUTORS.md" file found in the root of the Pylons project you'd like to contribute to.
+"Signing" a contribution agreement is simple: just add your name and a date to the bottom of a "CONTRIBUTORS" file found in the root of the Pylons Project project to which you would like to contribute.
 Optimally, this will be done when you submit code through GitHub (whether via a pull request from a separate repository fork, or by direct push if you have push access to the canonical project repository).
 Your intent to abide by the contributor agreement is signified by your commit to the "CONTRIBUTORS.md" file with your name and a date.

 Examples of "substantive" contributions: